Meatloaf: Europe

-In Greece, meatloaf is referred to as rolo (Ρολό) and it is usually filled with hard boiled eggs, although several other variations exist.
+In Greece, meatloaf is rolo (ρολό) and is usually filled with hard-boiled eggs, although several other variations exist.

-Hungary

-Stefania meatloaf (Stefánia szelet) or Stefania slices are a type of Hungarian long meatloaf baked in a loaf pan, with 3 hard boiled eggs in the middle, making decorative white and yellow rings in the middle of the slices.
+Stefania meatloaf (Stefánia szelet) or Stefania slices are a type of Hungarian long meatloaf baked in a loaf pan, with three hard-boiled eggs in the middle.

-Italy

-In Italy, meatloaf is called polpettone and can be filled with eggs, ham and cheese, and other ingredients.
+In Italy, meatloaf is polpettone and can be filled with eggs, ham and cheese, and other ingredients.